mrbakhsh/DeProViR/README.md

 (https://keras.rstudio.com) for detailed instructions on these installations and connecting R with these libraries.

-You can then install the `DeProvIR` from bioconductor using:
+You can then install the `DeProViR` from bioconductor using:

 ```r
 if(!requireNamespace("BiocManager", quietly = TRUE)) {